 - You are or were in a dating relationship with

-The process for getting a protection order begins with filing a petition with the court.
+The process for getting a protection order in Nebraska begins with filing a petition with the court.
 In your request, you must state why you are asking for protection and against whom you are seeking it.
 During this process, you are referred to as the petitioner, and your family or household member is the respondent.

 If the judge determines you are in immediate danger of harm, they may issue an ex parte order.
 If this type of relief is granted, it is issued without the respondent first giving their side of the story.
 An ex parte order is temporary and lasts only until the hearing for a final order.

 If the respondent requests a hearing, you both will testify before a judge and explain why the order should or should not be granted.
 You can bring evidence with you, such as photographs of your injuries or written messages from your abuser that prove they have or threatened to harm you, to support your claims.

 At Reagan Melton & Delaney, our Sarpy County protection order lawyers understand how important it is to get relief from an abusive family or household member.
 We will help you effectively file your petition and prepare for your hearing.